code-with-amitk/ZeroTrustForwardProxy/Documentation/Policy_Engine/AST.md

 <a name=pd1></a>
 #### Design 1(App based AST)
-Group rules based on App Name.
+- Group rules based on App Name.
 100's of different App rules are skipped.
+- App represents a categorized SaaS application identified via the App Catalog, not merely a raw website URL

 ```c
 Rule1: App=jira, user=alice, block